germanattanasio/speech-ios-sdk/README.md

 To run the application clone this repository and then navigate in Finder to folder containing the SDK files.

-Double click on the watsonsdk.xcworkspace  to launch xcode.
+Double click on the watsonsdk.xcodeproj  to launch xcode.

 To run the sample application, change the compile target to 'watsonsdktest' and run on the iPhone simulator.